-Minor Faults: Liver-colored nose.
+Minor Faults: Liver-colored nose, except seasonally during the winter months.
 Dudley nose.
 Butterfly nose.

 EARS - The ears are mobile and expressive.
 They are slightly rounded at the tip, and fine in texture.
 The ideal ear is shaped like an equilateral triangle, although the base may be slightly shorter than the ascending edges.
-They are carried erect when the dog is alert, but can be folded and carried back along the neck.
+They are usually carried erect when the dog is alert, but can be folded and carried back along the neck.
 The ears are set well on top of the head, slightly pointing forward.
 Ear placement is more important than size, but it is essential that they be forward-pointed and set on top of the head.